Theory of humility

 Spiritual teachings say that humility is the key to many doors.
 I searched for it, but then I was told it must be in a lost and found.
 More precisely, lost within myself.

-Humility is not something I possess.
+Humility is not something we possess.
 In my understanding (very little, I confess), the lack of it is a block to this and other virtues.
-Like understanding when it's time to accept that you're not the king of the world, the super-knowledgeable expert on the subject you're trying to discover.
+It is like understanding when it's time to accept that you're not the king/queen of the world, the super-knowledgeable expert on life or whatever.

 Shyness